-The Indian occupation forces along LoC and the Working Boundary (WB) have continuously been targeting civilian populated areas with artillery fire, heavy-calibre mortars and automatic weapons, she said, adding that this year, India has so far committed 749 ceasefire violations.
+The Indian occupation forces along the LOC and the Working Boundary (WB) have been continuously targeting civilian-populated areas with artillery fire, heavy-caliber mortars, and automatic weapons.

 This year, India has committed 2,940 ceasefire violations to date, resulting in 27 martyrdoms and serious injuries to 247 innocent civilians, it added.

 Condemning the deplorable targeting of innocent civilians by the Indian occupation forces, it stated that it was underscored that such senseless acts are in clear violation of the 2003 Ceasefire Understanding, and are also against all established humanitarian norms and professional military conduct.